-6. Be patient, learn, dont rush into business, find someone knowledgable to critique your work occasionally and point out how you can improve.
+6. Be patient, learn, and dont rush into business.
+Find someone knowledgable to critique your work occasionally and point out how you can improve.

 7. Seven is my favorite number for some reason.
-So, shoot seven things or people, seven different ways every seven days.
+So, shoot seven things or people, seven different ways, seven days a week.

 9. Do the egg photoshoot to get a better grasp of how light falls.
 One egg on a table, photograph it from all angles and observe the light.

 10. Don't get offended when people don't like what you think is great...you'll grow from what they say if you listen and learn to differentiate from what's technical-vs-personal preference.

 11. Learn your camera.
 Read the book.
 Do your homework before asking questions.

 12. Never be afraid to ask questions!

 13. Do not buy those cheap lighting starter kits, save your pennies and invest in a lighting line that can grow with you.

 14. Find a good mentor and learn, learn, learn before doing any paid gigs.